How to connect to Snowflake

 FAQs

-Vero will currently timeout queries after 12 hours.
+Queries currently time out after 12 hours.